cybertraining-dsc/fa20-523-307/project/project.md

 **Figure 3:** Open and Close Price of the NASDAQ

-## Defining events during Trump's presidency
+## 6. Defining events during Trump's presidency

 ### The Impeachment of President Trump

-Since the country's founding in 1776, only three presidents have faced impeachment from Congress: Andrew Johnson, Bill Clinton and more recently Donald Trump.
-The impeachment of Trump was an event that many have seen coming since his inauguration.
+After weeks of talks among Congress, the House of Representatives have voted to impeach President Trump on two charges: abuse of power and obstruction of Congress on December 18, 2019.
+Since the country's founding in 1776, only three presidents have faced impeachment from Congress: Andrew Johnson, Bill Clinton and now Donald Trump.
+This move has been widely advocated for since his election in 2016.
+In September 2019, news leaked of a phone call between President Trump and Ukrainian President Volodymyr Zelensky regarding an investigation into Hunter Biden, son of then Democratic candidate Joe Biden, for his dealings in Ukraine.

 ### The Dakota Access and Keystone XL pipelines approval